JasonHaley/agentcon-boston-workshop/labs/lab1/readme.md

 ## Parse a pdf contract file using Azure AI Document Intelligence

-1. Open the src/processors/**document_processor.py** file in VS Code
+1. Open the **src/processors/document_processor.py** file in VS Code
-2. Locate the **process_file** method (should start around line 98) and find the comment `# TODO: Parse document into pages`.
+2. Locate the **process_file** method (should start around line 93) and find the comment `# TODO: Parse document into pages`.
 Replace it with the following:
 ```
             # Parse document into pages
             pages = await self._extract_pages(file, filename)
             if not pages:
                 raise ValueError(f"No pages extracted from {filename}")
 ```
-This code has the internal method (right below the process_file method) _extract_pages, use the doc_intelligence service to parse the uploaded pdf and return a list of the Page class (in the models/document.py file).
+This code has the internal method (right below the `process_file` method) `_extract_pages`, that uses the doc intelligence service to parse the uploaded pdf and return a list of the Page class (in the **models/document.py** file).

-The bulk of the work is performed by the DocumentIntelligenceService parse_document method (shown below):
+The bulk of the work is performed by the `DocumentIntelligenceService` `parse_document` method (shown below):
 ![Parse Document](assets/lab1-img2.png)

 As you can see, the document is set to be parse as markdown, then due to the way the DocumentIntelligence SDK works, you need to await a poller.result() to know when the anaysis is complete.
-Once the result is returned, the pages are enumerated the Page model is populated with the text and offsets.
+Once the result is returned, the pages are enumerated and the Page model is populated with the text and offsets of the pdf pages.

 3. Back in the **process_file** method, find the comment `# TODO: Combine all page text` and replace it with the following:
 ```
             # Combine all page text
             full_text = self._combine_page_text(pages)
 ```
-This code uses the interal method _combine_page_text to aggregate all the text in the document into the `full_text` variable.
+This code uses the interal method `_combine_page_text` to aggregate all the text in the document into the `full_text` variable.

 Now we have all the text from the pdf.